 *How long has it been since I was able to go on a vacation, buy a new car, or have surplus of money for emergencies?

 All these questions are legitimate questions senior borrowers might consider.
 Consult with family and trusted advisors, then call Advisors Mortgage for a free proposal.
 A free quote will give you the numbers and figures so you will see firsthand how much money is available to you.

 Although a Reverse Mortgage is a lot like an Equity Loan, there are some significant differences.

-(a) With a Reverse Mortgage your credit rating is not a determining factor.
+(a) With a Reverse Mortgage, your credit number is not a determining factor.

 (b) Unlike an equity loan, you make no monthly mortgage payments.